algogrit/blog.gauravagarwalr.com/content/posts/2018-10-04-starting-a-new-chapter.md

 ### Shipping too late

 Perfection is a virtue only if applied to craftsmanship in moderation.
-Being embarrassed about what you have build is a common feeling among artists and makers.
+Being embarrassed about what you have built is a common feeling among artists and makers.
 We hold ourselves to a higher standard than required while judging our work.

 Anecdotally, it's only when I embrace my work with it's flaws and put it out in the world, will I ever get real feedback.
 This doesn't mean put things which are broken, that's a surefire way to lose credibility quickly.